Summer in the City (song): Appearance in media and other versions

 "Summer in the City" served as the main theme of German filmmaker Wim Wenders' first feature film, Summer in the City (1971).
 In opposition to the song's theme of the hot summer, it plays over a scene where the main character walks through a cold and snowy day.
 The song has remained relevant into the 21st century, being regularly featured in television shows, movies and advertisements.

-"Summer in the City" has since been covered by numerous artists, including Styx, Joe Cocker and Isaac Hayes.
+"Summer in the City" has since been covered by numerous artists, including Bobby Vee, Styx, Joe Cocker and Isaac Hayes.
 Blues guitarist B. B. King covered the song on his 1972 album, Guess Who, a version critic Robert Christgau describes as "clumsy", and which Bill Dahl of AllMusic suggests indicates King's lack of new material.
 The American indie band Eels recorded a cover that appeared on the deluxe edition of their 2013 album, Wonderful, Glorious, later described by Boone as "spooky and cool dirge-like".

 Quincy Jones recorded the song's most successful cover, released on his October 1973 album You've Got It Bad Girl.
 Valerie Simpson sings lead on the cover, supported by Eddie Louis on organ and Dave Grusin on electric piano.
 Author Bob Leszczak describes the smooth jazz version as almost unrecognizable when compared to the original, and Andy Kellman of AllMusic writes that Jones transforms the "frantic, bug-eyed energy" of the original into a "magnetically lazy drift".
 The cover reached 102 on Billboard's Bubbling Under Hot 100 chart and won Jones the Grammy Award for Best Instrumental Arrangement at the 16th Annual Grammy Awards.
 Jones' version has been sampled by numerous hip hop artists, including on the Pharcyde's 1992 song "Passin' Me By", which incorporates the organ intro.